The Internet has its place, but for zines — the punk siblings to the magazine — paper rocks.

 The content is timed to coincide with shows and other events.
 The Summer 2008 SWEE(t)ART features an interview with Matt Decker, an artist who recently opened the Premium tattoo parlor and clothing boutique at 4130 Broadway.

-The zine is so easy to produce from month
+The zine is so easy to produce from month to month because Oakland is diverse and fecund with artists and art, Kaufman said.

 "Writing about art in Oakland is like picking fruit," he said.